bcribeiro91/personal-website/content/authors/admin/_index.md

 I am a joint PhD candidate in Economics and Science and Technology Policy at the Technical University of Berlin – TUB (Germany) and University of Campinas – UNICAMP (Brazil).

 I am interested in studying science, technology, and innovation (STI) policies in public infrastructure sectors, such as electricity, gas, water, and sewage.
 In my research, I am assessing the impact of STI policies and programs in the Global South and OECD countries on innovation outputs by using quasi-experimental methods (e.g., Difference-in-Difference, and Synthetic Control) as well as qualitative methods (e.g., Interviews, and Documentary Analysis).
 In my PhD dissertation I am assessing the role and impact of regulatory tools to foster innovation in the electricity sector.

-I am on the Economics job market during the 2022-23 academic year, my job market paper (JMP) is available {{< staticref "uploads/jmp.pdf" "newtab" >}}here{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} I am on the Economics job market during the 2022-23 academic year, my job market paper (JMP) is available {{< staticref "uploads/jmp.pdf" "newtab" >}}here{{< /staticref >}}.

-Please contact me if you are interested in research collaboration, or if you want to know more about my work.

 {{< icon name="download" pack="fas" >}} For more information you can download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}.